make-ware/unraid-templates/video-ware/README.md

 # VideoWare for Unraid

-Unraid Community Applications template for **VideoWare** — a free, open-source, self-hosted video editor that runs in your browser.
-Upload media, get fast previews (thumbnails & sprites), edit and render clips on a timeline, and collaborate with other users on the same project in real time — all from one container.
-Optionally enable Video Intelligence to unlock universal search across your media (entirely optional).
+Unraid Community Applications template for **VideoWare** — a free, open-source, self-hosted video editor with a command line interface.
+VideoWare pairs a browser-based timeline editor with a CLI (`vw`) that can do everything the editor can: ingest footage, find moments by what's said or seen, cut clips, compose multi-track timelines, and render the result.
+That makes video editing scriptable — by you, by a pipeline, or by an AI agent editing on your behalf — and it all runs on your Unraid server, so your media never has to leave it.

 > **One container, one port, one data path.** This template runs the *monolithic*
 > VideoWare image, which bundles the web app, database, background worker, and its job